Will I Save Money With a Term Life Insurance Policy?

 Term Life Insurance Policies

-While there are some companies that will allow a policy to be secured without a medical exam, most will require some type of physical to establish the premium.
-In addition, the actual term available may be age restricted.
+While some companies will allow a policy to be secured without a medical exam, most will require some type of physical to establish the premium.
+In addition, the actual term available may be age-restricted.
 For instance, securing a 20-year term life insurance policy at the age of 35 will be fairly simple, not so at the age of 70.

 So, to answer the initial question, yes, buying term life insurance will save you significant money, but you need to ask yourself if it will provide everything you need for the amount of time needed.
 Remember, though, you can always add additional coverage down the road when finances are better if you so desire.